 And…nope.
-Let’s interrupt that with feminist businesses that are (1) designed to be non-oppressive and (2) produce thriving livelihoods for feminist, culture-makers, and marginalized peoples.
+Let’s interrupt that with culture makers businesses that are (1) designed to be non-oppressive and (2) produce thriving livelihoods for everyone, ESPECIALLY people with non-dominant and marginalized peoples.
 Let’s release our unnecessary money guilt — it’s a function of puritanical, white supremacist capitalism — and flourish, right now.

 love + justice,

-PS I teach a course on Feminist Copywriting, but really it’s new-world guide to building audience, power + livelihood, online — without using exploitative marketing tactics.
+PS I teach a course on Copywriting for Culture Makers, but really it’s new-world guide to building audience, power + livelihood, online — without using exploitative marketing tactics.
 Check it out?

 PPS If differentiating between capitalism and business feels generative to you, you might like the book The Myth of Capitalism by Jonathan Tepper and Denise Hearn.